gigamaster/ai-chatbot/README.md

 ### Using Developer Tools

-Codemo provides access to additional developer tools through the tools menu:
+Codemo AI-chatbot provides access to additional developer tools through the tools menu:

 1. Click the code icon in the header
 2. Choose from the available tools: